Income Statement vs

 A:

-The income statement is a statement (a report) and forms part of the financial statements.
+The income statement is a statement (a report) which forms part of all the financial reports, called the financial statements.

 Profit and Loss Account